dojo/docs/dojox/app.rst

 transition
 -----------------

 String.
-The transition animation type to use for the view transition. if a transition is set on a view or parent it will override the transition set on the transitionEvent or the defaultTransition in the config.
+The transition animation type to use for the view transition.
+If a transition is set on a view or parent it will override the transition set on the transitionEvent or the defaultTransition in the config.

 .. js ::